Contemporary Western: Development

 Beginning in the postwar era, radio dramas such as Tales of the Texas Rangers (1950–1952), with Joel McCrea, a contemporary detective drama set in Texas, featured many of the characteristics of traditional Westerns.
 In this period, post-Western precursors to the modern neo-Western films began to appear.
 This includes films such as Nicholas Ray's The Lusty Men (1952) and John Sturges's Bad Day at Black Rock (1955).
 Examples of the modern "first phase" of neo-Westerns include films such as Lonely Are the Brave (1962) and Hud (1963).
 The popularity of the subgenre has been resurgent since the release of Joel and Ethan Coen's No Country for Old Men (2007).

 The subgenre can also be seen in television in shows such as Breaking Bad.
 According to Breaking Bad creator Vince Gilligan, "After the first Breaking Bad episode, it started to dawn on me that we could be making a contemporary Western.
 So you see scenes that are like gunfighters squaring off, like Clint Eastwood and Lee van Cleef—we have Walt and others like that."

 Many space Westerns and science fiction Westerns can be classed within the neo-Western genre, particularly if the science fiction elements are of secondary importance to the Western characteristics of the plotlines.
-Some well-known examples include the original TV series Star Trek (1966–1969) and the Joss Whedon film Serenity (2005).
+Some well-known examples include the original TV series Star Trek (1966–1969) and Joss Whedon's series Firefly (2002).
 Other kinds of science fiction Westerns, such as the film Mad Max (1979), have also become popular.

-Neo-Westerns - setting, motif and themes
+Setting, motif and themes

 Some neo-Westerns still take place in the American West and reveal the progression of the Old West mentality into the late 20th and early 21st centuries.
 This subgenre often features Old West-type characters struggling with displacement in a "civilized" world that rejects their "outdated" brand of justice.
 However, the contemporary Western need not be limited to the traditional American West setting.
 Coogan's Bluff and Midnight Cowboy are examples of urban Westerns set in New York City.
 The neo-Western television series Justified is set in Eastern Kentucky.

 The neo-Western has three identifying themes.
 First is the lack of rules, with morals guided by the character's or audience's instincts of right and wrong rather than by governance.
 The second is characters searching for justice.
 The third theme, characters feeling remorse, connects the neo-Western to the broader Western genre, reinforcing a universal theme that consequences come with actions.
 Other conventions of the genre include "virility and thus patriarchal rights... secured through public performances of competence; and competence, in turn, is measured and proven in (successful) acts of violence."
 Taylor Sheridan's filmography includes many examples of what being a neo-Western means.